intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 liaison statement itself as this provides most clarity and avoids potential confusion.

-## Approval of Liaison Statements
+## Approval

 All liaison statements sent by any group in the IETF need AD approval to ensure that those writing such statements, who claim to be speaking on behalf of a group in the IETF, are truly representing IETF views.
-This does not include statements sent by the IAB which require IAB approval instead, based on the jugdement of the IAB Chair.
-Statements sent from an area, respectively, need approval by at least one of the responsible ADs, and statements sent by the IETF or IESG require IETF Chair approval.
+This does not include statements sent by the IAB which require IAB approval instead, based on the judgement of the IAB Chair.
+Statements sent from an area, respectively, need approval by at least one of the responsible ADs.
+Statements sent by the IETF or IESG require IETF Chair approval.

-Sometimes it is beneficial or required to send a statement that indicates the IETF as orginiator rather than a specific working group or area.
-This might be e.g. the case for questions related to the scope of work of the IETF as the whole rather than a specific chartered group.
+Sometimes it is beneficial or required to send a statement that indicates the IETF as originator rather than a specific working group or area.
+This might be the case e.g. for questions related to the scope of work of the IETF as the whole rather than a specific chartered group.
 In this case approval of the IETF Chair is required, however, it is usually expected that other matter experts, sometimes from the IESG or IAB, are involved